bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

-The example used will share a Public folder (as on the native Seagate Central), share user's password protected home directories and publish another seperate folder for the sc user.
+The example used will share a Public folder (as on the native Seagate Central), share user's password protected home directories and publish another separate folder for the sc user.
 The example will also publish a special "status" folder that contains a dynamically generated web page that will show users the IP address of the system.